shivam-kumar123/realtimeChatAppServer2.0/README.md

 # ChatAppServer

 Welcome to ChatAppServer, the backend for a real-time chat application that allows users to share pictures and PDFs with a 10 MB limit.
+Uses Socket.io for real-time, full duplex, bidirectional communication.
+The server is coded in Node.js.

 ## Features